If you consider starting an LLC in Maine, this blog post will outline the process and help your business.

 Even if you don't provide professional services, a general business license is still required.

-The licensing process is the same for all types of LLCs, but you may have to file different forms depending on your type and number of employees.
+The licensing process is the same for all types of LLCs, but you may have to file different forms depending on your offered professional services and the number of employees.

 You can obtain copies from the state's Business Services Online portal.
 If you require help understanding what needs to be done, seek support from an experienced professional specializing in setting up new companies in Maine.